 During his life Sinatra developed a lifestyle reputation for fast-living.
 He was seen as a man about town, with a tough guy image that earned him the nickname "The Chairman of the Board."
-In the 1960's he was the acknowledged leader of the Hollywood 'Rat Pack' which included Dean Martin, Sammy Davis Jr. and others.
+In the 1960's he was the acknowledged leader of the Hollywood 'Rat Pack' which included Dean Martin, Sammy Davis Jr., Peter Lawford and others.

 Musically he was beloved and admired as he developed a warm, heartfelt style of interpreting standards like Come Fly With Me, New York, New York, All the Way, and Strangers in the Night .
 He is undoubtedly one of the 20th Century's major influences on popular music.

 BiographyHe was born Francis Albert Sinatra on December 12, 1915 in Hoboken, New York, the only child of Italian immigrants.
 His parents had both emigrated from mainland Italy in the 1890s, and, as his father, Anthony had a secure job in the Fire Department, the family enjoyed a reasonable standard of living.
-His mother, Natalie, was a former midwife who worked part time with the Democratic Party in Hoboken.
+His mother, Natalina, known as Dolly, was a former midwife who worked part time with the Democratic Party in Hoboken.

-In 1939, the wife of bandleader Harry James heard Frank singing on the radio, and persuaded her husband to give Frank a job, after hearing him on the radio, and Sinatra began touring with James.
+In 1939, the wife of bandleader Harry James persuaded her husband to give Frank a job, after hearing him on the radio, and Sinatra began touring with James.
 Later in the same year, he met bandleader, Tommy Dorsey, who invited him to join his band as vocalist.
 Dorsey's band was renowned throughout the country and Sinatra recognised a career-changing opportunity.
 The two had an instant rapport, and Sinatra left James's band for Dorsey's.
 Sinatra was about to become famous.

-Sinatra was exempted from military service during World War II due to a punctured eardrum and during that time he had many hits including "When Your Lover is Gone," "The Song Is You," "Fools Rush In," "Begin the Beguine"and "I've Got a Crush on You."
+Sinatra was exempted from military service during World War II due to a punctured eardrum and during the war years he had many hits including "When Your Lover is Gone," "The Song Is You," "Fools Rush In," "Begin the Beguine"and "I've Got a Crush on You."
 In 1943, he made his debut at New York's Madison Square Garden and followed it with a sensational concert at the Hollywood Bowl before an audience of more than 10,000 people.

 He also had other problems to face.
 In February 1947, he had suffered a public blow when a newspaper connected him with deported Mafia boss Charles "Lucky" Luciano.
 It was the first of many such reports which linked him with Mafia gangsters.